 Dr Hassan has also served as the Chairman of the Bury St Edmunds PCG; PEC Chair and Board Member Suffolk West PCT; Chair of the Individual Funding Panel and Clinical Priorities Group for the joint management team of Suffolk CCGs and Medical Director of NHS Suffolk until disbanded in 2013.
 He has served as President of the Anglo French Medical Society since 2006.

-Dr Armitage is an experienced local GP at Angel Hill Surgery in Bury St Edmunds.
+Dr Armitage is an experienced GP.
 She has had various clinical and management responsibilities within different practices and the CCG.
 Her clinical interests include adolescent health, sexual health and end of life care.
 When not at work she is a busy mum and wife, and enjoys running and reading.

 Dr Firas Watfeh

 Dr Firas Watfeh is a GP partner at The Haverhill Family Practice.
 He is the GP lead for prescribing and has keen interest in Dermatology.
 He represents his GP colleagues on the LMC Board.

 Dr Godfrey Reynolds

 Dr Reynolds is Senior Partner at the Market Cross Surgery, Mildenhall, where he has worked as a GP for 30 years.
 He qualified from Birmingham university Medical School in 1983 after training spells in Africa and the United States and worked in hospitals in the West Midlands for 5 years before entering general practice.
 He has been a member of Suffolk Local Medical Committee for 25 years and was its Chair from 2010 – 2016.
 He has interests in forensic medicine and psychiatry.
 He has been Chair of the Mildenhall Sick and Poor Fund Charity for 30 years.